kubevirt/containerized-data-importer/doc/pvc-mutating-webhook-rendering.md

 ### Disabling the webhook

-In case of emergency (e.g. webhook misbehavior), you can disable it by setting `disableWebhookPvcRendering: true` in the CDI config spec:
+In case of emergency (e.g. webhook misbehavior), you can disable it by setting `webhookPvcRendering: "Disabled"` in the CDI config spec:

 ```yaml
 apiVersion: cdi.kubevirt.io/v1beta1